ByteDance launches Volcano Engine brand to offer TikTok 'secret' to businesses

 ByteDance said in a statement on Thursday that Volcano Engine offers enterprise clients technologies such as recommendation algorithm, data analysis and artificial intelligence.

-It said Volcano Engine has been already operating for a year and has such corporate clients as e-commerce giant JD.com , smartphone maker Vivo and automaker Geely (GEELY.UL).
+It said Volcano Engine has been already operating for a year and has such corporate clients as e-commerce giant JD.com, smartphone maker Vivo and automaker Geely.

-It also plans to add public cloud computing services, a sector already immensely competitive and dominated by Big Techs in China such as Alibaba , Tencent (0700.HK) and Huawei, a source close to the matter said.
+It also plans to add public cloud computing services, a sector already immensely competitive and dominated by Big Techs in China such as Alibaba, Tencent and Huawei, a source close to the matter said.

 ByteDance declined to comment on the cloud service plan.